-Handasyde was promoted to major-general on 1 Jan.
+Handasyd was promoted major-general on 1 Jan.
 1710, and returned to England in 1711.
-In 1712 he resigned his commission as colonel of the 22d regiment in favour of his son Roger, and died soon afterwards.
+In 1712 he resigned his commission as colonel of the 22d regiment in favour of his son Roger.
+Thomas Handasyd died on 26 March 1729 and was buried in St Andrew’s churchyard, Great Staughton.
+The inscription on a large monument inside the church states that he was in his 85th year.

 Cite This Article